how to make money with personal blog

 1st two products I created straight back in 2009 were both ebooks: 31 Days to Build a Better Blog (since updated into a program) and the fundamental Guide to Portrait Photography (now superseded by a selection of portrait photography books)

 These days, there are an entire lot more ebooks out there.
 But let that not put you off.
 A well-positioned ebook can nevertheless be a great beginner product.
-Then modify them and add some extra product if you’re pressed for time, you may want to compile some of your best blog posts into an e-book (that’s the thing I did with 31 Days to Build a Much Better Blog.
+Then modify them and add some extra product if you’re pressed for time, you may want to compile some of your best blog posts into an e-book (that’s what I did with 31 Days to Build a Much Better Blog.

 Example: Deacon Hayes’ You Can Retire Early!